EmirhanKarahan/ASIS/README.md

 > **Note:**
 > - Auth capabilities is just for testing reasons, it doesn't affect any feature.
 > - NFC capability isn't working because it requires Apple Developer account

+## Todo & Fix

+- Network Check on startup
+- Reset password
+- Some strings are not localized
+- Favorites section under Routes